Dr Shigeru Sato, Senior Lecturer in Asian Studies, School of Humanities and Social Science, University of Newcastle

 Topic: 'Bases, Islands and Communities: protecting the US-Japan Security Alliance in Okinawa and Guam'

-Russell Kelty, PhD Student, University of Adelaide
+Mr Russell Kelty, PhD candidate, University of Adelaide

-Topic:' Kukai and Japanese mandalas'
+Topic: ' Kukai and Japanese mandalas'

 Topic: Young women and mobile fiction on contemporary Japan

-Lesley Crowe-Delaney, PhD student, Curtin University
+Ms Lesley Crowe-Delaney, PhD candidate, Curtin University

 Topic: 'Tourism and coastal development in Hyogo Prefecture, Japan'

-Kay-Wah Chan, Senior lecturer, Department of Business Law, Faculty of Business & Economics, Macquarie University
+Dr Kay-Wah Chan, Senior lecturer, Department of Business Law, Faculty of Business & Economics, Macquarie University

 Topic: 'Evolution and historical development of the judicial scrivener profession in Japan'

-Sandra Wilson, Associate Professor, School of Social Sciences and Humanities, Murdoch University
+Associate Professor Sandra Wilson, School of Social Sciences and Humanities, Murdoch University

 Topic: 'The repatriation and release of convicted Japanese war criminals, 1945-1958'

-Masako Gavin, Associate Professor, Japanese Studies, Bond University
+Associate Professor Masako Gavin, Japanese Studies, Bond University

 Topic: 'The Life and thoughts of Ienaga Toyokichi: Bridging over the Pacific'

-"Excellent indexes and databases, as well as a superb collection of books and journals on Japanese history and International Relations enabled me to go into ‘lock down’ mode and concentrate on my mission – ‘impossible’ at home. "
+"Excellent indexes and databases, as well as a superb collection of books and journals on Japanese history and International Relations enabled me to go into ‘lock down’ mode and concentrate on my mission – ‘impossible’ at home."

-Akiko Tomatsuri, PhD candidate, Classics, University of Sydney
+Ms Akiko Tomatsuri, PhD candidate, Classics, University of Sydney

 Topic: 'A study of Western influence on Japan: the reception of ancient Greek drama in post-war Japan'

 "The NLA’s collection of scholarly studies on literature, theatre, and music related to Western influences on modern Japan, allowed me to pursue my research more broadly than at first conceived looking, and encouraged further exploration of the cultural, historical, social, and political contexts of each production.
-These materials should also be of value to those working on interdisciplinary studies of literature, theatre, or music in the Meiji, Taisho, and early Showa eras. "
+These materials should also be of value to those working on interdisciplinary studies of literature, theatre, or music in the Meiji, Taisho, and early Showa eras."

-Erik Ropers, PhD candidate, School of Historical Studies, University of Melbourne
+Mr Erik Ropers, PhD candidate, School of Historical Studies, University of Melbourne

 Topic: 'Contested histories and memories of wartime sexual slavery and forced labour'

 "The Library’s extensive collection of Japanese reference materials and electronic resources enabled me to fill in important statistical and biographical holes in my research.
 The collections also contained a number of specialist and low-circulation journals not indexed in the National Diet Library of Japan’s catalogue or the MagazinePlus database that proved to be invaluable for my research topic.
-Before visiting I was unaware of a few of these journals’ existence! "
+Before visiting I was unaware of a few of these journals’ existence!"